Bulbospongiosus muscle

-The bulbospongiosus muscles (in older texts bulbocavernosus and, for female muscle, constrictor cunni) are a subgroup of the superficial muscles of the perineum.
-They have a slightly different origin, insertion and function in males and females.
-In males, these muscles cover the bulb of the penis, while in females, they cover the vestibular bulbs.
+The bulbospongiosus muscles (in older texts accelatores urinae, bulbocavernosus and, for female muscle, constrictor cunni) are a subgroup of the superficial muscles of the perineum.
+They have a slightly different origin, insertion and function in male and female mammals.
+In human males, these muscles cover the bulb of the penis and the scrotum.

 In both sexes, they are innervated by the deep or muscular branch of the perineal nerve, which is a branch of the pudendal nerve.

 Structure

 In males, the bulbospongiosus is located in the middle line of the perineum, in front of the anus.
 It consists of two symmetrical parts, united along the median line by a tendinous perineal raphe.
 It arises from the central tendinous point of the perineum and from the median perineal raphe in front.

 In females, there is no union, nor a tendinous perineal raphe; the parts are disjoint primarily and arise from the same central tendinous point of the perineum, which is the tendon that is formed at the point where the bulbospongiosus muscle, superficial transverse perineal muscle, and external anal sphincter muscle converge to form this major supportive structure of vagina and other organs, and from the clitoris in front.